dLamSlo8/nextjs-tailwind-sass-scaffold/README.md

 I thoroughly enjoy using a utility-based approach to CSS.
 Given the right design tokens, mockups can be coded out quickly.
 I do recognize shortcomings that are described in many cases against Tailwind, like its often un-readability and inability to handle some features of CSS, like pseudo-elements, nicely.
 In these cases, I would prefer using a standard method of CSS using SASS, as I describe below.
 ## SASS
 Honestly I'm sure I'm not using SASS to its fullest extent with functions, math functions, etc, but I do value several features that I use regularly, like using parent selectors and nesting and using media queries within rules.
-I'm still trying to find the right balance between using utility-based CSS and standard usage of CSS (preferably some combination of [BEM CSS](https://en.bem.info/methodology/css/) and [CUBE CSS](https://cube.fyi/)), or maybe find out that there isn't one and that I should go with one or the other, but for now, I feel that both are necessary for me.
-As such, this project may become obsolete to me as I continue to learn and grow as a frontend developer, but
+I'm still trying to find the right balance between using utility-based CSS and standard usage of CSS (preferably some combination of [BEM CSS](https://en.bem.info/methodology/css/) and [CUBE CSS](https://cube.fyi/)), or maybe find out that there isn't one and that I should go with one or the other.
+I recognize that combining semantic CSS classnames with utility classnames may seem quite hectic and disorganized, but using namespacing, I think I make enough of a distinction.
-I'm okay with that.

 # Contents
 - Bootstrapped NextJS Project